 Inhalation.
 It is the transuranics that are of consequence.
 The original estimates of respired dust were very much too high (Shinn et al 1980) and they have been reduced to make them more realistic (Robison 1988).
 The matter is discussed in Note 10.
-Taking the daily intake to be 0.006 pCi/d, the 30-year adult dose is .027 remember heady, .041 to the red marrow, and .005 rem to the bone surfaces.
+Taking the daily intake to be 0.006 pCi/d, the 30-year adult dose is .027 rem whole-body, .041 to the red marrow, and .005 rem to the bone surfaces.

 Summary.
-The individual doses have been multiplied by 1.33 to scale them back from 1990 to 1978, the year in which DOE-1982's samples were collected.
+The individual doses [for cesium and strontium] have been multiplied by 1.33 to scale them back from 1990 to 1978, the year in which DOE-1982's samples were collected.
 It should be recalled that the following estimates depend directly on the assumed diet.